 Cigar and Pipe Smoking and Cancer Risk

-Many people view cigar and pipe smoking as safer than cigarette smoking.
-While the risk of developing cancer as a result of smoking cigars and pipes is lower than with cigarettes, it is not zero.
-An increased risk of cancer is seen in cigar and pipe smokers, compared to non-smokers.
-How high a risk is dependent on how many pipes/cigars one smokes and how deeply they inhale.
+Many people think that cigar and pipe smoking is safer than cigarette smoking.
+While the risk of developing cancer from cigar and pipe smoking is lower than with cigarettes, it is not zero.
+There is still a higher risk of cancer in cigar and pipe smokers as compared to non-smokers.
+How high the risk depends on how many pipes/cigars one smokes and how deeply they inhale.
 Even smokers who do not inhale are at increased cancer risk.
-The good news is that the risks are highest in current cigar and pipe smokers, so quitting does reduce risk.
+The good news is that the risks are highest in current cigar and pipe smokers, so quitting does lower your risk.

 What causes increased cancer risk with cigars & pipes?

-Cigars are dangerous due to the process of aging and fermenting the tobacco, which creates nitrates and nitrites, which are known to be carcinogenic.
-When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide and ammonia.
+Cigars are dangerous because the tobacco is aged and fermented, which creates nitrates and nitrites.
+Nitrates and nitrites are known as a cause of cancer (called carcinogenic).
+When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide, and ammonia.
 These are found in higher levels in cigar smoke than in cigarette smoke.

-One large cigar can contain as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
-Even though many cigar smokers do not inhale, the amount of nicotine is higher in a cigar (1-2 milligrams in a cigarette versus up to 400 milligrams in a single cigar) and this nicotine is quickly absorbed in the saliva.
+One large cigar can have as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
+Even though many cigar smokers do not inhale, the amount of nicotine is higher in a cigar (1-2 milligrams in a cigarette versus up to 400 milligrams in a single cigar).
+This nicotine is quickly absorbed in the saliva.
 For this reason, the addiction to cigars is just as strong as to cigarettes.
-A smoker's saliva contains the chemicals from the tobacco smoke, exposing the mouth, lips, tongue and throat to these carcinogens.
+A smoker's saliva holds the chemicals from the tobacco smoke, exposing the mouth, lips, tongue, and throat to these carcinogens.

-What cancers are cigars and pipes associated with?
+Which cancers are linked to cigars and pipes?

-What other health concerns are cigars and pipes associated with?
+What other health concerns are associated with cigars and pipes?

-The chance of developing cancer increases with the amount of tobacco someone has used and the number of years they have smoked.
-Cigar and pipe smokers are more likely to develop heart disease, stroke and lung diseases than those who do not smoke.
-Additionally, cigar and pipe smoking can result in gum disease and tooth loss.
-Because cigars contain more tobacco than cigarettes, and burn for much longer, they also give off greater amounts of secondhand smoke, negatively affecting those around you.
+The risk of developing cancer gets higher with the amount of tobacco someone has used and the number of years they have smoked.
+Cigar and pipe smokers are more likely to develop heart disease, stroke, and lung diseases than those who do not smoke.
+Cigar and pipe smoking can lead to gum disease and tooth loss.
+Because cigars contain more tobacco than cigarettes, and burn for much longer, they also give off higher amounts of secondhand smoke, putting those around you at risk.

 Resources for more information: